Q&A for grown-ups

-Before you start the new Build & Talk: Screen Time activity with your child why not refresh your knowledge on the topic?
+Before you start the new Build & Talk: Cyberbullying activity with your child why not refresh your knowledge on the topic?

-Why is it important to have a healthy approach to screen time?
+Why is it important to talk to your child about cyberbullying?

 How is the LEGO Group helping keep kids safe online?

 Our digital experiences and games are safe-by-design and we always strive to be best in class when it comes to our users’ online safety.
 On our social platforms all comments and uploads are checked by trained moderators, so things are kept positive and fun, and children get playful, randomized names to protect their identity.

 We have also introduced Verified Parental Consent, enabling parents to verify themselves and give consent for their child to play and share in our LEGO® experiences.